Itheum/architecture-diagrams/live_whitepaper.md

 ## Dispense Rewards for Compliance

 The data collection apps built on Itheum aim to have built-in mechanisms to boost user engagement and compliance.
 As higher user engagement leads to higher quantities of data, these incentive mechanisms are invaluable to the system.
-Users who join the `Data DEX` to connect their Itheum Apps and then bridge and trade their data on the blockchain can earn 🔼ITHEUM tokens in return for access to their data.
+Users who join the `Data DEX` to connect their Itheum Apps and then bridge and trade their data on the blockchain can earn $ITHEUM tokens in return for access to their data.
 But this requires users to have web3 experience and it can be a limiting factor initially where Itheum's apps may have many users who are yet to enter the web3 technology ecosystem (wallet usage, token purchase on DEX/CEX, etc).

 To enable the widest adoption of Itheum in web2 and web3; the Itheum platform also introduces a `web2 rewards system` - where users earn "traditional rewards points" as they engage with the apps they join.
 Users can earn points for completing data collection tasks on time, watching education videos, logging into the platform to check progress, etc. This reward system is very similar to the mainstream royalty points system that users will be familiar with, where you can earn points for credit card usage, frequent travel, and shopping at the grocery stores.
-The Itheum app platform's rewards points can then be redeemed in the reward store for real-world gift cards or redeemed for 🔼ITHEUM tokens in the Data DEX.
+The Itheum app platform's rewards points can then be redeemed in the reward store for real-world gift cards or redeemed for $ITHEUM tokens in the Data DEX.

 ## Full White label Support